 Shut off your editing brain for a bit, turn the phone on vibrate and refill that coffee mug… our F Stops Here series is back!
 Today we’d like to chat about why we love prints so much.

-Complete the sale and the experience by offering a wide variety of stunning printing options.
-Birth announcements, family calendars, wedding albums… these and more are easy upsells.
-All you need to do is present the options in a clear manner, and the rest will sell itself.
-As a cue for your in-person sales session (and a personal reminder for you, too), here’s a few more reasons why prints matter… For your client:
+It is important to know how to best sell prints to your clients.
+With a plethora of printing options at your client’s fingertips, choosing the right route can be overwhelming and confusing.
+Complete the sale and create a superior customer experience by offering a wide variety of printing options.
+Your client came to you because she knows that her memories are precious and she’s waiting to hear the options.
+All you need to do is present them in a clear manner, and the rest will sell itself.
+As a cue for your in-person sales session (and a personal reminder for you, too), here’s a few more reasons why prints matter.

 For your client: